Glial/Glial-New/README.md

-install a new project (install in current directory, will create a new dir) `$ composer create-project -sdev glial/new-project myproject`
+install a new project (install in current directory, will create a new dir)

+`$ composer create-project -sdev --dev --keep-vcs glial/new-project my_glial_project`

 update `configuration/db.config.ini.php`